ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureBasicPointToPoint.rst

 IProcedureBasicPointToPoint
 ===========================

-.. py:class:: IProcedureBasicPointToPoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureBasicPointToPoint

    object

    Interface used to access the options for a basic point to point procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureBasicPointToPoint

 Overview
 --------